This post may contain affiliate links.

 Our favorite way to find overnight parking at truck stops is through Allstays.
 By applying the truck stop filters, the map will display all the truck stops nearby.

-We prefer the Allstays because the notes section has information such as number of parking spaces, whether there’s a truck wash, CAT scale, shower facilities, chapel, restaurants and more.
+We prefer Allstays because the notes section has information such as number of parking spaces, whether there’s a truck wash, CAT scale, shower facilities, chapel, restaurants and more.

 Read Allstays Camp & RV App Review

 Before we drive to a truck stop, we call to confirm that overnight parking is allowed.
 Sometimes no one will pick up so we will simply stop in and ask at the register.
-We’ve never been told we can’t park overnight but many times when you ask the staff will direct you to the area where you they’d prefer you park.
+We’ve never been told we can’t park overnight but many times when you ask, the staff will direct you to the area where you they’d prefer you to park.

-Free and Paid Parking at Truck Stops
+Free and Paid Parking/Camping at Truck Stops

 Free overnight parking at truck stops is available on a first-come, first-serve basis.
 Since larger RVs can’t fit in a standard parking spot, they will need to be parked in designated RV parking.
-For example, the Flying J in Ripon, CA has six reserved parking spots for RVs that are free.
-Remove the yellow cone and pull into the spot.
+For example, the Flying J in Ripon, CA has overnight parking spots for RVs that are free.
+Be sure to check with the cashier when you arrive or call ahead for availability.
 The diesel side offers reserved truck and RV parking for a fee.
-Some truck stops will ask owners of large RVs to park in the standard truck parking that’s used by the semi-trucks.
-Note that the RV parking in the photo below is back-in only so if you travel with a toad, then you’ll need to disconnect it and park it in a separate standard parking spot.

 If you have a campervan, truck camper or other small RV that can fit in a standard parking spot, you can typically just park in the lot that is associated with the “Autos” side of the truck stop.